How to Live a Near Zero Waste Life

 Be grateful!
 Rather than feeling like you always need the newest version and trying to “keep up with the Jones’s” just be grateful for what you do have.
 If you are reading this blog, then you are a lucky person to be where you are.
 The truth is you probably have everything you NEED and if you don’t, what you probably need is not more stuff, but more friendship, love, connection, experiences, activities, or something of the like.

 Make trash inconvenient!
-One summer I decided to bike across America and I made a rule that I had to carry every piece of trash with me that I created.
+One summer I decided to bike across the United States and I made a rule that I had to carry every piece of trash with me that I created.
 Because of this I managed to create just two pounds of trash in 104 days.
 Here’s a photo of the trash when I arrived in Vermont:

 I knew that if I had lived like the average American my bike ride would have been miserable.
 When I got home, I started to make trash again so I decided to get rid of trashcans in the house.
 Both of these ideas made me reduce my trash drastically because it became a burden on me to create trash.